With unemployment rates at historical lows, some employers may use a tuition assistance program as a tool to attract, engage and retain employees.

 As you create the policy for this benefit, think about who in the organization has the authority to review the application and do final approval.

-Determine if it will be the business administrator, the personnel committee or the employee manager.
-Just be sure there is consistency in practice.
+Determine if it will be the business administrator, the personnel committee, or the employee manager.

 5. Administration of Benefit

-Most employee benefits require someone to administer it.
-Whether it is explaining the tuition reimbursement policy, directing staff to required paperwork or working with the accounting department to authorize the payment, there is no doubt an administrative side to this.
+Whether explaining the tuition reimbursement policy, directing staff to required paperwork, or working with the accounting department to authorize the payment, there is undoubtedly an administrative side to this.

 6. Benefit Policy